 Art and Dementia program

-Goodwin is a major sponsor of the National Gallery of Australia’s Art and Dementia program.
+Goodwin residents participate in the National Gallery of Australia’s Art and Dementia program.

 Participation has seen our residents and clients develop an increase in wellbeing and quality of life.